gcallah/SoftwareEngineering/md/chap7.md

 ![Architecture](../images/chap/7.4_architecture.png)

-Figure 7.5 is an example of an architecture of a tat collection subsystem.
+Figure 7.5 is an example of an architecture of a data collection subsystem.

 ![Architecture](../images/chap/7.5_architecture.png)